npr/npr-one-api-js-sdk/CONTRIBUTING.md

 ### Publishing Releases

-A new [release](https://github.com/npr/npr-one-api-js-sdk/releases) is published anytime code is merged into our `master` branch, which will generally only ever be done by a maintainer from within NPR.
+A new [release](https://github.com/npr/npr-one-api-js-sdk/releases) is published anytime code is merged into our `main` branch, which will generally only ever be done by a maintainer from within NPR.
 The entire process is managed by [Semantic Release](https://github.com/semantic-release/semantic-release) and does not require any manual steps, but just in case there is ever a need to publish manually, the shortcut CLI command is:

     npm run semantic-release

-... but again, our automatic processes should be handling all releases, and a human should generally never have to touch a button after code is merged into `master`.
+... but again, our automatic processes should be handling all releases, and a human should generally never have to touch a button after code is merged into `main`.